Morikko/synctabgroups-docs/guides/20-Tabs.markdown

     - The window containing the tab and is focused and the tab activated

 ### Open in a new window
-A middle click (mouse) on the  tab title opens the group in a new window with directly the tab focused
+A <b>middle click (mouse)</b> on the  tab title opens the group in a new window with directly the tab focused

 ### Remove
 - A click on the cross: